MALAWI

 POWER AFRICA FACT SHEET

-Power Africa has supported the development of 98 megawatts (MW) of electricity generation projects in Malawi.
+Power Africa has supported the development of electricity generation projects in Malawi.
 In addition, various firms have received U.S. Embassy support to move transactions forward.
-The page below gives an overview of the energy sector in Malawi, explains Power Africa's involvement and lists Power Africa’s financially closed transactions in the country, some of which are already online and generating critical electricity supply for the people of Malawi.
+The page below shows Power Africa's involvement and lists Power Africa’s financially closed transactions in the country, some of which are already online and generating critical electricity supply for the people of Malawi.

 POWER AFRICA SUCCESS STORIES IN MALAWI